x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 <a name="setupaconnectortopartner"> </a>
 This section describes the process of setting up a connector in both the New Exchange admin center and the Classic Exchange admin center.
 Before you set up a new connector, check any connectors that are already listed here for your organization.
 For example, if you already have a connector set up for a partner organization, you'll see it listed.
 Make sure you don't create duplicate connectors for a single organizational partner; when this happens, it can cause errors, and your mail might not be delivered.

-If any connectors already exist for your organization, you can see them listed herez.
+If any connectors already exist for your organization, you can see them listed here.

 (In New Exchange admin center [EAC])
 :::image type="content" source="../../media/new-exchange-admin-center.png" alt-text="Existing list of connectors":::